Saicharanteja-844/automated-deadlock-detection-tool/report.md

 - **Backend Module**:
   - Input validation for processes (n), resources (m), allocation matrix, request matrix, and available resources.
   - Deadlock detection using the Banker's algorithm, identifying deadlocked processes.
-  - Generation of resolution suggestions, such as terminating processes or reallocating resources.
+  - Generation of resolution suggestions, such as terminating processes or reallocating resources, displayed line by line for readability.
   - Database integration for saving and retrieving history.

 - **Frontend Module**:
   - Dynamic generation of input forms based on user-specified n and m values.
-  - Display of detection results and suggestions.
+  - Display of detection results and suggestions line by line using HTML rendering.
   - Navigation between home and history pages.
   - Responsive design with CSS styling and JavaScript for interactivity.

 - **Database Module**:
   - Storage of detection runs with timestamps.
-  - Retrieval and display of historical data in a tabular format.
+  - Retrieval and display of historical data in a tabular format, including suggestions shown line by line.

 ## 4. Technology Used
 - **Programming Languages**: